uditgaurav/hce-api-template/README.md

 For Project ID:

-- On HCE dashboard click on "Project" (as shown in point-1 on the image) and copy the "Project ID".
+<li> On HCE dashboard click on "Project" (as shown in point-1 on the image) and copy the "Project ID".
 You can also get the project ID from the URL.

 Checkout this screen: